rm-controls/rm_controllers/rm_gimbal_controllers/README.md

 * **`publish_rate`** (double)

-  Frequency (in Hz) of publishing tf.
+  Frequency (in Hz) of publishing yaw tf when robot is in gyro state or follow state.

 * **`chassis_angular_data_num`** (double)